Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-Average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage.
-Comprehensive costs an estimated $306, collision insurance costs $506, and liability coverage costs around $398.
-A liability-only policy costs as low as $460 a year, and high-risk insurance costs around $2,950.
-16-year-old drivers receive the highest rates at up to $5,078 a year.
+U.S. average insurance prices for a Chevrolet Suburban are $1,368 every 12 months for full coverage.
+Comprehensive costs around $306, collision costs $506, and liability costs around $398.
+Liability-only insurance costs as low as $460 a year, with high-risk driver insurance costing around $2,950.
+16-year-old drivers pay the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368

-Includes $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all states and for different Suburban trim levels.
+Includes $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Estimates are averaged for all states and for different Suburban trim levels.

-For a driver around age 40, prices range range from the low end price of $460 for just the minimum liability insurance to a much higher rate of $2,950 for a high-risk insurance policy.
+For an average driver, Chevrolet Suburban insurance prices go from the cheapest price of $460 for minimum levels of liability insurance to a much higher rate of $2,950 for a driver who has had serious violations or accidents.

-These examples show why anyone shopping for car insurance should compare prices for a targeted area, rather than using rate averages.
+The ranges above show why anyone shopping for car insurance should compare prices for a specific zip code and their own driving history, instead of using rate averages.

 Use the form below to get customized rates for your location.